ArminHoenen/VisualStemma/README.md

 This contains the scripts to obtain a distance matrix (from which NJ and other algorithms can compute a stemma) purely through visual processing of manuscript images.
+See [Hoenen 2026](https://arxiv.org/abs/2604.11724).